DQL¶

 M::cpu:(usage) {host = 'web-01' AND usage > 80} [1h]

-// Mixed logical operators
+// Mixed use of logical operators

 M::cpu:(usage) {(host = 'web-01' OR host = 'web-02') AND usage > 80} [1h]